 After cancelling all 2021 spring and fall luncheon meetings due to covid, BCRTA plans to be back in person this year as long as the rate of covid continues to drop.
-Make plans to reunite with new and old friends and colleagues this spring 2022.
-If you are a retired teacher or school administrator that worked in other parts of the state or country but are now living in Brown County or a retired teacher from Brown County Schools that has never been to a meeting, spring will be the perfect time to join us!
+Make plans to reunite with new and old friends and colleagues this fall 2022.
+If you are a retired teacher or school administrator that worked in other parts of the state or country but are now living in Brown County or a retired teacher from Brown County Schools that has never been to a meeting, now will be the perfect time to join us!
 Also spouses, school faculty, teaching assistants, paraprofessionals, or friends of education are encouraged to join BCRTA as associate members!
 (Check the membership page.)

 BCRTA President Bev Logterman is the new Area 8 Director for the Indiana Retired Teachers Association.
 Area 8 includes Brown, Daviess, Greene, Knox, Lawrence, Martin, Monroe, Owen, and Sullivan Counties.